300 Hour Yoga Teacher Training

 The very best students might have the opportunity becoming assistant or junior teachers in our studio - which opens the opportunity for a rotational class so you can build on experience, essential for working in other yoga studios.

-You will also benefit of our course placement
+You will also benefit from our course placement

 14. How much does the course cost?

-The course full fee is of £3250 or £3500 if you decide on a Instalment Plan; A discount of £250 is deducted if you enrol until June 15th (Early Bird Discount).
+The course full fee is £3250.
+A discount of £250 is deducted if you enroll until June 15th (Early Bird Discount).
 Please visit the Investment section of the syllabus or contact us for more details.

 Deposit is non-refundable.